bvanpeski/ScreenNudge/README.md

 <!-- wp:paragraph -->
 <p>All you as the admin need to do is to complete the <span style="text-decoration: underline;">User Input</span> section of the script.
-Here is where you'll define the path to the application, choose the messaging you want to present the dialog, and add an icon.</p>
+Here is where you'll define the path to the application, choose the messaging you want to present in the dialog, and add an optional icon.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->